-Tourism is one of four economic pillars that underpin the Northern Territory’s strong, vibrant and multi-faceted economy.
-According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.0 per cent per annum over the five years to 2019-20.
-This is the second highest economic growth forecast of all Australian jurisdictions behind Queensland (3.4 per cent per annum.
+Tourism is one of five economic pillars that underpin the Northern Territory’s strong, vibrant and multi-faceted economy.
+According to Deloitte Access Economics, the outlook is for the Territory economy to grow by an average of 3.2 per cent per annum over the five years to 2021-22.
+This is the third highest economic growth forecast of all jurisdictions, behind Queensland and Victoria both growing at 3.3 per cent per annum.
 The average annual rate of growth for the national economy is 2.9 per cent over the five year period.

 Realising the full economic potential of Northern Australia via development is a priority for the Australian Government to underpin Australia’s economic future, long-term security and regional engagement.
 The Northern Territory’s tourism industry is a direct beneficiary of this commitment.
 To promote private sector participation in the major infrastructure required to develop the north of Australia, the Australian Government’s Northern Australia Infrastructure Facility is an initiative to boost major infrastructure developments that will both directly and indirectly benefit the Tourism sector.